How to add a connector endpoint

 Setup

-- Fill in connection settings and review the transformation.
+Fill in connection settings

 Monitoring and troubleshooting

 Connector endpoints support the same delivery monitoring, retry, and recovery features as standard webhook endpoints.
-From the endpoint details page in the Novu dashboard, you can:
+From the endpoint details page in the Novu dashboard, you can:- View delivery attempts and failure reasons in the Logs tab.

 - Inspect the transformed payload sent to your destination.